 Chris serves on the Board of Directors of the Louisiana Association of Business and Industry and has served on the Board of Directors of the Baton Rouge Chamber of Commerce.
 He is a member of the Tax Sections of the American and Louisiana State Bar Associations and is a Past Chair of the Tax Section of the Louisiana State Bar Association.
-Chris is the firm's representative to the American Property Tax Counsel, an association of property tax firms with members throughout the United States and in Canada.
+Chris is the firm's representative to the American Property Tax Counsel, an association of property tax firms with members throughout the United States and in Canada, and the Independent SALT Alliance, a national association of state and local tax attorneys.

-- Representation of General Motors in connection with Louisiana tax incentives and other Louisiana tax issues
+- Representation of industrial and commercial clients in connection with recent tax changes, Louisiana tax incentives and other Louisiana tax issues

 - Representation of major industrial clients in sales tax litigation related to (i) the sales tax exclusion for raw materials, (ii) aircraft used in interstate commerce; (ii) trucks engaged in interstate commerce; (iv) sales tax relief provisions for racetracks; (v) and a variety of other sales tax disputes

-- Representation of the Louisiana Pulp & Paper Association (LPPA) on tax issues: The LPPA represents all major paper mills in the state of Louisiana including major players such as Georgia-Pacific, Tembec, Riverwood, Smurfit-Stone Container Corp., Boise Cascade, and International Paper
+- Represented the Louisiana Pulp & Paper Association (LPPA) on tax issues.
+The LPPA represents all major paper mills in the state of Louisiana including major players such as Georgia-Pacific, Tembec, Riverwood, Smurfit-Stone Container Corp., Boise Cascade, and International Paper

-- Representation of the Louisiana Independent Oil and Gas Association (LOGA) in connection with tax issues including a challenge to the valuation of subsurface oil and gas well properties for ad valorem tax purposes
+- Represented the Louisiana Independent Oil and Gas Association (LOGA) in connection with tax issues including a challenge to the valuation of subsurface oil and gas well properties for ad valorem tax purposes

 - Represented Greater New Orleans Inc. in connection with corporation income and franchise tax changes to stimulate the development of corporate headquarters in Louisiana